rust-lang/rust/text/0000-rust-bookshelf.md

 * The Cargo Book
 * The Rust Reference Manual

+These would live under the `rust-lang` organization.

 They will all use mdBook to build.
 They will have their existing text re-worked into the format; at first a simple conversion, then more major improvements.
-Their currnet text will be removed from the main tree.
+Their current text will be removed from the main tree.

 The first edition of the book lives in-tree, but the second edition lives in `rust-lang/book`.
 We'll remove the existing text from the tree and move it into `rust-lang/book`.

 A new book will be created from the "Nightly Rust" section of the book.
-It will be called "The Nightly Book," and will contain unstable documentation.
+It will be called "The Nightly Book," and will contain unstable documentation for both rustc and Cargo, as well as material that will end up in the reference.
 This came up when [trying to document RFC 1623](https://github.com/rust-lang/rust/pull/37928).
 We don't have a unified way of handling unstable documentation.
 This will give it a place to develop, and part of the stabilization process will be moving documentation from this